MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Discussion

 Objects made of foam (\obj{Sponge}), thin plastic (\obj{Scrubber}, \obj{Flowerpot}), fabric (\obj{Plushie}), and paraffin wax (\obj{Candle}), exhibit the highest depth deviations due to a large fraction of the transmitted RF signal not being immediately reflected.
 In the case of \obj{Mirror}, RF penetrates the first (glass) surface and images the silver coating behind, leading to an offset in the depth reconstruction.

-For similar reasons, NIR ToF shows large depth deviations for visually transparent objects like \obj{Flowerpot}, \obj{Candle}, \obj{Sponge}, and \obj{Tape\sms Dispenser}.
-Although both RF ToF and NIR ToF are susceptible to multi-path effects, our experiments suggest these effects do not occur for the same objects.
+\paragraph{Near-infrared Time-of-Flight} For similar reasons, NIR ToF shows large depth deviations for visually transparent objects like \obj{Flowerpot}, \obj{Candle}, \obj{Sponge}, and \obj{Tape\sms Dispenser}.
+Both RF ToF and NIR ToF are susceptible to multi-path effects; however, our experiments suggest these effects do not occur for the same objects.
 Further examination of wavelength-specific multi-path effects, with a particular focus on partially transmissive materials, will be discussed in \autoref{sec:discussion_scattering}.